ahmedasad/RAG_Base_QA_Chat/README.md

   - Selenium: Used to extract input fields related info from given Web page
   - streamlit for Chat UI
   - dotenv

+### Phases / Steps of implementation:
+Two major phases are:
+    - Indexing: a pipeline for ingesting data from a source and indexing it.
+This usually happen offline.
+    - Retrieval and generation: the actual RAG chain, which takes the user query at run time and retrieves the relevant data from the index, then passes that to the model.

+**And it further divides into:**
+  - **Document splitting**: First, will splitt docuemnt into small chunks.
+  - **Embedding**: Then, will create embeddings of chunks and store in Vector DB.
+  - **Info Retrieval**:
+      - **Retrieve Data**: The retrieval system searches through it datasets/ documents to find info related to the query.
+      - **Integration**: The retrieved info is then fed into the **generative model** along with the original query .
+      - **Generation**: Generative Model uses both the **query/prompt** and **retrieved info**  to produce a detailed, informed response.

 ### Step 1:
   - Written divided file laoding, chunking operation, embedding and storing into different classes and will call them in main function in index.py.